ZigaSajovic/Operational-Calculus-for-Differentiable-Programming/README.md

 ## Abstract

 In this work we present a theoretical model for differentiable programming.
-We present an algebraic language that enables both implementations and analysis of differentiable programs by way of its _operational calculus_.
+We present an algebraic language that enables both implementations and analysis of differentiable programs by way of _operational calculus_.

 To this purpose, we develop an _abstract computational model of automatically differentiable programs_ of arbitrary order.
 In the model, programs are elements of _programming spaces_ and are viewed as maps from the _virtual memory space_ to itself.
 Virtual memory space is an algebra of programs, _an algebraic data structure_ one can calculate with.